 She said: “I really, really love the luge go-kart things on Sentosa because mummy and I went together and I was steering and we went super fast down the hill and I wanted to do it again and again.
 I liked the cable car too becasue it was really high.”

-6. The Theme Parks
+6. Singapore Theme Parks with kids

 While it’s not the only theme park, Southeast Asia’s first Hollywood-style theme park, Universal Studios Singapore, is undoubtedly its best.
 The ultra modern park, located on Sentosa Island, boasts seven themed worlds packed with an array of cutting-edge rides.
 There’s everything from pants-wettingly terrifying, eleventy-billion kilometre-an-hour rollercoasters to more gentle rides suited to tots and the perpetually petrified (yes, me).
 The attractions are all based on children’s films and television favourites, and as many of the rides are unique to Singapore it a rather special spot for theme park fans.